LonaBam/alx-system_engineering-deveops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath - This script displays the result of expotential of two variables 11-binary_to_decimal - This script converts a number from base 2 to base 10 12-combinations - This script prints all possible combinations of two letters excent one combination
+10-love_exponent_breath - This script displays the result of expotential of two variables 11-binary_to_decimal - This script converts a number from base 2 to base 10 12-combinations - This script prints all possible combinations of two letters excent one combination 13-print_float - This script prints a number with two decimal places